 - 12.1.
-While this policy is focused on engagement in the Council decision-making process, there are also many other ongoing ways for individuals, communities and stakeholders to engage, influence and provide feedback to Council on different matters.
+There are many ongoing ways for individuals, communities and stakeholders to engage, influence and provide feedback to Council on different matters.
+Council also continually provides information about a wide variety of topics to the public to help keep them informed about Council matters and decisions.
 Some examples of these are set out below: - General enquiries in writing, email, by phone, or visit our offices - Requests for service (such as for specific maintenance requests) - Contact with elected Council members and the Mayor - Contact with your elected Community Board members - Participate through specific stakeholder groups and user groups - Keep in touch through social media or our website